FP-22-23/java-term-project-grnln/README.md

 - R3: Date must be before the current date.
 - R4: The podium must contain a maximum of 3 elements.

-**Equality criterion**: Two stages are equal if they took place in the same date, are of the same type and have the same winner.
+**Equality criterion**: Two stages are equal if all their base properties are equal.

 **Natural order criterion**: First, the dates are compared.
 If a stage's date foes before another's, it precedes it.
 If the dates are the same, the stage numbers are used.